fathym-deno/eac-runtime/docs/getting-started/Configure.md

 Here we have setup the application and once again assigned it to the project.
 In PathPattern for this assignment, we use a `*` to denote matching incoming request urls to anything that starts with `/api-reqres`.
 The rest of the path information after that root path is forwarded as part of the proxy request.
 Find complete infromation on available patterns <a href="https://developer.mozilla.org/en-US/docs/Web/API/URLPattern" target="_blank">here</a>.
 You'll also notice that we have added a `tracing` modifier to this application that will log each request and response to the API.

-Start the runtime, then navigate to `/api-reqres/users`, you should be automatically redirected to the site you configured.
+Start the runtime, then navigate to <a href="http://localhost:8000/api-reqres/users" target="_blank">`/api-reqres/users`</a>, you should see the JSON results of the mock API.

 #### DFS (Distributed File System) Hosting

 Now we can look at using the DFS to host a static site we have packaged in NPM.
-This is a React Docusaurus site, showing how we can leverage multiple architectures.
+This is a React Docusaurus site, showing how we can leverage multiple architectures together in our micro application project.

 ```typescript ./src/plugins/MyDemoPlugin.ts
 const pluginConfig: EaCRuntimePluginConfig = {